 Can you tell us what your work at iDISC actually involves and how it has evolved?

-“Currently, as Quality Manager, I am in charge of coordinating quality processes, and maintaining certifications and company policies.
+"Currently, as Quality Manager, I am in charge of coordinating quality processes, and maintaining certifications and company policies.
 In addition, I play a part in some communication and marketing tasks for our iDISC brand.
 I was the first translator at iDISC, when the term “localization” was not being used yet.
 There was no computer-assisted translation software, and we actually participated in the pilot tests for the first CAT tool on the market.
-I then moved on to project management and, later, helping to implement our first quality certification.
+I then moved on to project management and, later on, to help implement our first quality certification.
 I combined this with some in-house training and work with some universities that were starting to add localization to their translation studies.”

 How did you learn about iDISC and when did you join the team?

 “I was studying translation in 1991 and already living in Olesa de Montserrat, and iDISC was a small software development company.
 They contacted me because a multinational IT company had started to outsource their translations and was looking for IT companies that could take on in-house translators.
 This ensured that linguists had on-the-spot technical and terminology support and access to industry expertise.

 That was the beginning of my career, which to this day has always been at iDISC’s side.”

 Tell us a little about yourself so we can get to know you better on a personal level.

 “I am married and a mother of three children.
 I consider myself a creative and outgoing person.
 I try to exercise and I’m involved in amateur theater.
 Like translation, theater is a great vehicle for spreading culture, language and experiences.

 I like to dance (I did classical dance for a few years) and one of my main interests is holistic health.
 I studied 4 years of traditional Chinese medicine, although I do not practice it.
 I have even worked as a gymnastics teacher, a P.E teacher, an English teacher and also a theater instructor.
 Communication and passing down knowledge have always been linked to both my professional and personal life.